JFrog CLI for Skills

 List all skills in a repository, sorted by most downloaded:

-jf skills list --repo skills-local --sort-by downloads
+jf agent skills list --repo skills-local --sort-by downloads

-jf skills list --agent cursor --check-updates
+jf agent skills list --harness cursor --check-updates

 JSON output of locally installed skills:

-jf skills list --agent cursor --format json
+jf agent skills list --harness cursor --format json

 Delete a Skill